Odorizzi, 4 relievers help Rays beat Marlins 4-2 (May 01, 2017) | FOX Sports

 Odorizzi, 4 relievers help Rays beat Marlins 4-2 (May 01, 2017)

+MIAMI (AP) Back on the mound for the first time in more than two weeks, Jake Odorizzi wasn’t keen to leave.

-MIAMI (AP) Jake Odorizzi returned from the disabled list to combine with four relievers on a four-hitter and help the Tampa Bay Rays beat the Miami Marlins 4-2 Monday night.
+The right-hander returned from the disabled list Monday, departed reluctantly after five innings and combined with four relievers on a four-hitter that helped the Tampa Bay Rays beat the Miami Marlins 4-2 Monday night.

+Odorizzi was activated before the game after recovering from a strained left hamstring.
+Cash decided to pull him with the score 2-all.

+”We can debate the workload,” Cash said. ”That decision was made in his best interest and ours.
+Sometimes you’re going to make some decisions that don’t make everybody happy.”

-Danny Farquhar (1-1) pitched a perfect sixth.
-Chris Whitley came on to retire Christian Yelich with two on to end the eighth, and Alex Colome earned his sixth save with a 1-2-3 ninth.
+The move paid off when the Rays’ overworked bullpen shut out Miami on two hits over the final four innings.
+Danny Farquhar (1-1) pitched a perfect sixth, Chris Whitley came on to retire Christian Yelich with two on to end the eighth, and Alex Colome earned his sixth save with a 1-2-3 ninth.

+”They’re doing really well,” Odorizzi said. ”They just need some breaks.
+The starting staff, we need to go six or seven innings consistently to give those guys a break so they’re going to be fresh later in the year.”

 The Rays’ Corey Dickerson made a leaping grab before crashing into the left-field wall to rob Adeiny Hechavarria of an extra-base hit in the fifth, and a sliding catch of Giancarlo Stanton’s sinking liner leading off the ninth.

-Tim Beckham had a two-run double for the Rays, who improved to 4-10 on the road.
-They totaled only five hits, but Marlins pitchers issued eight walks.
+Tim Beckham had a two-run double for the Rays , who improved to 4-10 on the road.
+They totaled only five hits, but Miami pitchers issued eight walks.

-Marcell Ozuna hit his seventh homer for the Marlins, who lost for the fifth time in six games.
-Wei-Yin Chen allowed two runs in six innings.
+Miami’s Marcell Ozuna hit his seventh homer into the swimming pool in the nightclub beyond left field, and three fans jumped in battling to retrieve the souvenir.
+Wei-Yin Chen allowed two runs in six innings for the Marlins, who lost for the fifth time in six games.

-The score was 3-all when Derek Norris started the seventh with a double off Brad Ziegler (1-1) and later came home from third when Kevin Kiermaier broke up a potential inning-ending double play by sliding hard into second base.
+The score was 3-all when Derek Norris started the seventh with a double off Brad Ziegler (1-1) and later came home from third when Kevin Kiermaier broke up a potential inning-ending double play by sliding hard into Dee Gordon at second base.

+Miami manager Don Mattingly challenged the call, but a review upheld the ruling that Kiermaier’s slide was legal.

+”When he stands up, you think that’s when Dee can’t throw,” Mattingly said. ”You really can’t finish the throw.”

 Beckham hit a two-out, two-run double in the fourth to give the Rays a 2-1 lead.
 Daniel Robertson had a two-out RBI single in the eighth.